 WCSIM is one of the modern livery companies of the City of London and a charity which promotes the craft of scientific instrument making and the exchange of ideas and information by members and guests through meetings, visits, lectures and social events.
 WCSIM provides opportunities for members to encourage and support younger members and engage with schools at careers’ fairs and support STEM days.
 The Livery encourages young people to participate in scientific instrumentation through grants, prizes, scholarships and apprenticeships.
 The Livery has relationships with a number of universities as well as the armed forces and the Arkwright Scholarship Scheme.

-A link between IPEM and WCSIM meets the charitable objectives of both organisations and could be mutually beneficial.
+A link between IPEM and WCSIM meets the charitable objectives of both organisations and could be mutually beneficial, www.wcsim.co.uk

-The closing date for receipt of Essay for the 2020 award is Wednesday 16th September 2021
+The closing date for receipt of your application for the 2021 award is 30th June 2021.

 IPEM PhD in work bursary